JonathanGrossman/python_basics/12_lists.md

 # Lists

-A list is an ordered collection of objects denoted by square brackets and commas separating the objects.
-You can add and remove items in a list, plus you can sort and manipulate the list in other ways.
-The order in which you specify the elements in a list is a characteristic of the list that is stored in memory.
-Lists that have the same elements but in a different order are not equal to one another
+A list is an ordered collection of objects denoted by square brackets and commas separating the objects `pants_list = ['jeans', 'khakis', 'athletic']`.
+A list can contain a variety of object types.
+For instance, one list can have numbers, strings, objects, and even other lists.
+A list can contain as many items as the memory allows and uniquesness is not required (a value in a list can repeat itself).

 ```python
 # examples of lists order matters
 ```

-A list can contain a variety of object types.
-For instance, one list can have numbers, strings, objects, and even other lists.
-A list can contain as many items as the memory allows and uniquesness is not required (a value in a list can repeat itself).

 ```python
 # examples of lists arbitrary objects